 - Wait to add the bowtie pasta to the sun-dried tomato sauce until the sauce is simmering.
 This keeps the pasta from overcooking.

 - Stir every 2-3 minutes while simmering to prevent pasta from sticking to the pot.
 Make sure the pot is completely covered when not stirring the pasta.

-- Thicken the pasta sauce by removing the lid and continuing to simmer over medium low.
+- To thicken the sauce: Thicken the pasta sauce by removing the lid and continuing to simmer over medium-low heat.
 The sauce will thicken even more as it cools.

 - Taste for salt.
 Pasta cooks best in well-salted water.
-Taste for seasonings like salt and pepper before serving.
+Taste for seasonings like salt, pepper and nutritional yeast before serving.

 One Pot Sun-Dried Tomato Pasta

 - 8.5 ounces julienne-cut sundried tomatoes in oil

 - 2 tablespoons vegan butter or olive oil

 - 2 and ½ cups oat milk unsweetened and unflavored

 - 2 cups water